20 Best Things to Do in Juneau, AK

-You can enjoy an easy two-mile-long hike around these falls to breathe in the freshness.
+Enjoy an easy two-mile-long hike around these falls to breathe in the freshness.

 There is a large beach lying ahead of the falls.

-The equally magnificent glacier lies in the backdrop.

-This makes it a perfect scene to capture some high-quality surreal photographs.
+The equally magnificent glacier lies in the backdrop, making it a perfect scene to capture some high-quality surreal photographs.

 You can enjoy sumptuous scenes of stunning natural beauty here.

-It is just the perfect site for you to snap some exquisite photos.
+It's the perfect site for you to snap some exquisite photos.

-You will enjoy the freshness of the new snow while having a serious physical workout.
+Enjoy the freshness of the new snow while having a serious physical workout.

-This makes the Mendenhall Glacier unique.
-You get to enjoy a different view every time you visit it.
+The ice on this glacier constantly shifts throughout the year, making it unique; you'll get to enjoy a different view every time you visit it.

-You can watch an interesting 15-minute short documentary about the Mendenhall Glacier here.
+You can watch a fascinating 15-minute short documentary about the Mendenhall Glacier here.

-You would find some rare and exotic species that have their natural abode in these icy peaks.
+You'll spot some rare and exotic species that have their natural abode in these icy peaks.

 Be careful, though, not to take food with you.